wk642/REST-API/README.md

    `psql`
 3. Create a database
    `CREATE DATABASE your_database_name`
+   * keep this window open. you will come back to this in a few steps
 4. Open up the folder you cloned into VSCode / your text editor.
 5. Open up db.js
 6. On line 3-9 you will see this, please update the info accordingly: